kaaengine/kaa/docs/reference/transitions.rst

     Use this transition to create animations.
 The transition will change Node's sprite over time specified by the :code:`duration` parameter, iterating through sprites list specified by the :code:`sprites` parameter.

     The :code:`sprites` must be an iterable holding :class:`sprites.Sprite` instances.
+To cut a spritesheet file into individual sprites (individual frames) use the utility function :meth:`sprites.split_spritesheet()`

     The :code:`loops` and :code:`back_and_forth` parameters work normally - refer to the `Common transition parameters`_ section for more information on those parameters.